inmoove/moltin-util/readme.md

 # moltin util

 Tool for working with the Moltin API.
-Plus, promises and CLI!
+Plus: promises and CLI.

 ## install